Disappearance of Aimee Semple McPherson: District Attorney Asa Keyes

 The hearing of McPherson.
 District Attorney Asa Keyes is at right.

 District Attorney Asa Keyes led the prosecution.
-He was once a featured speaker at the Angelus Temple and at the time Mildred Kennedy, McPherson's mother, considered him a fair and just man.
-Overall, McPherson enjoyed a favorable relationship with law enforcement and after the 1926 grand jury investigations were over, police were directing destitute people to the Angelus Temple's commissary for help.
-That she should have become a target, as she saw it, of such an intense legal smear puzzled her, and she framed it in the context that the Los Angeles prosecution was being controlled by diabolical forces seeking to bring herself and the Angelus Temple to ruin.
+He was once a featured speaker at the Angelus Temple.
 Biographer Daniel Mark Epstein explained that Keyes was a public servant, responding to the pressures of many in the Los Angeles constituency who thought that McPherson was making their city a laughingstock.

-Sources in the Temple as per Raymond Cox, in his own opinion and that of her lawyers, was that Keyes sought to elevate himself as an invincible prosecutor.
 Keyes conducted the grand jury inquiry in a manner that afforded McPherson the most detrimental public exposure possible, including releasing details of a prosecution witness's testimony to the press, while honoring the code of grand jury secrecy only when it came to the defense side.
 He was known for winning convictions, but six persons he sent to prison were found to be innocent and pardoned by California's state governor, Friend Richardson.
-The governor reminded prosecutor Keyes it was his duty to seek justice, not convictions, as currently the prosecution office seemed more interested in making a record than they were in acquitting the innocent.
+Keyes was chastised for this.
 Richardson understood pardons for the same district attorney could occur once or even twice under an administration but six times was inconceivable.